indevor/silero-tts-enhanced-hacs/README.md

 2. Click **+ Add Integration** and search for `Silero TTS Enhanced`.
 3. Enter your Add-on Server IP (e.g., `http://192.168.1.114:8014`).
 4. Select your preferred voice and model.
 Done!
+5. You can select voices and models in the automation settings; see the example.
+6. If a model or voice isn't available in the list, you can enter it manually (for example: v5_5_ru)

 [Silero Models list](https://github.com/snakers4/silero-models/blob/master/models.yml#L144)